-It's ironic that the same technology companies use to slash their workforce, is also being used to organize workers demanding fair treatment.
+It's ironic: the same technology companies use to slash their workforce is also being used to organize workers demanding fair treatment.

 Automation is eliminating jobs for bank tellers and retail cashiers.
 Bots take on more customer service roles.
 Stable jobs are replaced by gig workers who are treated as independent contractors with lower earnings and less benefits.
 Businesses use technology to lower their costs.
 Workers lose and have little negotiating power.
 They lack contact with other workers making it harder for them to organize for collective action.

 Traditional organizing doesn't work well in this new environment.
 What is needed is a flexible, affordable approach to find and educate gig workers on the benefits of organizing.
 The answer could be chatbots.
 These virtual assistants work around the clock, cost next to nothing and are available whenever needed.
 Chatbots can handle thousands of queries, collect details, answer questions and provide information.